-First on the list is Coins.ph’s Coins Pro, it was initially called CX.
-It is available to Coins.ph users and not yet open to interested users who don’t have a Coins.ph account.
+First on the list is Coins.ph’s Coins Pro.
+It is available to Coins.ph users.

-Using your Coins.ph account, you can transfer PHP from the app to Coins.pro.
+Using your Coins.ph account, you can transfer PHP from the Coins app to Coins Pro.
 In order to transfer funds from your Coins.ph wallet to your Coins.pro account, you have to go to Coins.ph’s Pay Bills then scroll down up to Exchange.
 Choose whether to send your PHP, BTC, ETH, BCH, or XRP.
 Put the amount you’re comfortable with and proceed.

 Official Website: https://pro.coins.asia/

-The Philippine Digital Asset Exchange (PDAX) recently received its VCE license from the BSP on September 2018.
+The Philippine Digital Asset Exchange (PDAX) recently received its VCE license from the BSP in September 2018.

-PDAX will let Filipinos trade cryptocurrencies and digital assets without the need for going to foreign exchanges.
-It is also reported that the exchange will utilize the same order-matching technology used in stock exchanges to match buyers and sellers.
+PDAX said it will utilize the same order-matching technology used in stock exchanges to match buyers and sellers.

 PDAX users can trade pesos for bitcoin, bitcoin cash, ethereum, ripple, and litecoin.
-2 more coins are set to be announced soon.
+More coins are set to be announced soon.
 PDAX also listed 7-eleven, GCASH, the SM Store, and partner banks as ways to fund user accounts.

 Official Website: https://pdax.ph/